insillion/sunereum/api/broker/05-O&M-document.md

-### API Endpoint: To upload O&M Cantract document
+### API Endpoint: To upload O&M document

-This endpoint allows users to upload a O&M cantract document in our policy insurance .
+This endpoint allows users to upload a O&M document in our policy insurance .

 #### Request Format